 Following testing, NTMP staff will prepare and mail a newsletter to all residences, businesses or property owners within the project boundaries.
 The newsletter will summarize testing results, describe funding options and include a ballot requesting support or opposition to construction of the tested Plan.
 One vote per resident or business or property owner will be counted.
 If a simple majority of all issued ballots are returned in favor of the Plan, it will proceed to step 5.
-If not, NTMP staff will meet with the NTC to decide whether to revise the Plan or discontinue the traffic management request.
+If not, NTMP staff will determine whether to revise the Plan or discontinue the traffic management request.